 STFC Advanced Fellow

-I then moved to neutrino Physics early 2005 on the T2K experiment as a research associate in the High Energy Physics group at Imperial College London.
+I started my research in neutrino physics in 2005 on the T2K experiment as a research associate in the High Energy Physics group at Imperial College London.
 I joined the Oxford Particle Physics group in September 2011.

 My main area of research is the physics of neutrinos.